Homelessness and Prevention

 Ending Veteran homelessness is our moral imperative, a duty to those who have served us.
 We cannot rest while the brave men and women who served to protect our communities experience homelessness within them.
 Heading Home: Minnesota's Plan to Prevent and End Homelessness first developed in 2015, set the goal of ending homelessness, Veteran by Veteran, in Minnesota.

 Since that time, the Minnesota Department of Veterans Affairs (MDVA), its partners, and most importantly, the Veterans served, have achieved more than 2,000 housing outcomes for Veterans in Minnesota.
-As a result, five of the 10 Continuums of Care (CoCs) in Minnesota have declared an end to Veteran homelessness.
+As a result, seven of the 10 Continuums of Care (CoCs) in Minnesota have declared an end to Veteran homelessness.
 These declarations have been recognized by the United States Interagency Council on Homelessness (USICH).
-The CoCs that have declared include: West Central, Northeast, Northwest, Southeast and Southwest.
+The CoCs that have declared include: West Central, Northeast, Northwest, Southeast, Southwest, Suburban Metro Area and Central Minnesota.

 A declaration of an end to Veteran homelessness does not mean there will never again be another instance of homelessness among Veterans.
 The unpredictability of life means that Veterans may face housing crises and experience homelessness.
 When homelessness is unpreventable, we hope to ensure this instance is a brief, nonrecurring experience, with a rapid return to housing.
 MDVA and its partners are here to provide each Veteran and their families experiencing homelessness with appropriate, effective solutions.
 We have the system and resources available to Veterans in need.
 Together, we can ensure that every Veteran in Minnesota has a place to call home.